Equity Method

 When an associate or joint venture transitions into a subsidiary, full consolidation begins under IFRS 10.
 The previously held interest is remeasured to its fair value, with any gain or loss recognised in the profit or loss.
 IFRS 3 generally applies in such scenarios.

-In contrast, when a change in ownership reduces interest to the point where the investment becomes a ‘regular’ financial asset, it is accounted at fair value under IFRS 9.
+In contrast, when a change in ownership reduces interest to the point where the investment becomes a ‘regular’ financial asset, it is accounted for at fair value under IFRS 9.
 The difference between the fair value of retained interest, the disposal proceeds, and the investment’s carrying amount when the equity method was discontinued, is recognised in P/L. Any items previously accumulated in OCI are recycled to P/L in the same manner as if the investee had directly disposed of the associated assets or liabilities.

 Presentation in financial statements